usnistgov/minex/README.md

 questions may be addressed to the [NIST MINEX team](mailto:minex@nist.gov).

 The MINEX team sends updates about the MINEX tests to their mailing list.
-To join the list, send a blank e-mail to [MINEX-Announce-JOIN@nist.gov] (mailto:MINEX-Announce-JOIN@nist.gov) and you will be automatically subscribed.
+To join the list, send a blank e-mail to [MINEX-Announce-JOIN@nist.gov]( mailto:MINEX-Announce-JOIN@nist.gov) and you will be automatically subscribed.

 License
 -------